Raadsl/website-spammer/README.md

 # Website Spammer

 Website Spammer is a simple tool that allows you to open multiple instances of a specified website simultaneously.
-This can be useful for stress testing or other purposes.
+This can be useful for stress testing or pranking your friends.

 ## Features